chronoxor/FastBinaryEncoding/README.md

 3. (Optional) Verify the domain object in the domain model buffer (*assert(reader.verify())*)
 4. Deserialize the domain object from the domain model buffer (*reader.deserialize(account)*)

-Here is an exmple of FBE final serialization in C++ languages:
+Here is an exmple of FBE final serialization in C++ language:
 ```c++
 #include "../proto/proto.h"